 Why Examples Matter More Than Theory

-When you see project management working inside workflow tech:
+When you see project management working inside workflow technology, everything clicks.
+Suddenly, abstract concepts turn into actionable insights:

 I learned more from broken workflows than perfect diagrams.
 See the full explanation What Are the 7 Steps of Project Management?